-Brackett is in his second season as the head coach of the Hardin-Simmons men's basketball team.
+Brackett is in his third season as the head coach of the Hardin-Simmons men's basketball team.

-He led the Cowboys to a 9-16 record in his first year.
 He took over a team that had just three returning players on the team and they came a buzzer-beater away from going back to the ASC Tournament.
-He now has a much more experienced roster and also brought in another talented class of recruits.

 Brackett came to HSU after working his way up the ranks in the high school level.
 He also was a four-year player, three-year starter and two-year captain for Hardin-Simmons from 2004 to 2007.